wangguoke/blog/The Performance Testing of JIT feature In PostgreSQL 11.md

 and wait until the benchmark.

 *note: If there is a problem, please check the files in the results/error directory.
-I have a problem, there is not a time command in my OS, so I installation it.*
+I have an error, there is not a time command in my OS, so I installation it.*
 ```
 yum install time -y
 ```